Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Exploring Warsaw's Old Town During a Long Layover

-From the Copernicus Museum, it was a short walk to Warsaw’s Old Town, which would be the area where I would spend most of my time during my long layover.
-As I approached Old Town Warsaw, the Warsaw Tower, Sigismund’s Column, and Warsaw Castle came into view.
+From the Copernicus Museum, it was a short walk to Warsaw’s Old Town (Stare Miasto), which would be the area where I would spend most of my time during my long layover.
+As I approached Old Town Warsaw, the St. Anne’s Church Bell Tower (Taras Widokowy), Sigismund’s Column (Kolumna Zygmunta), and the Royal Castle (Zamek Królewski) came into view.

 Approaching Old Town Warsaw